gkgaurav31/gkgaurav31.github.io/_posts/2024-10-21-circle-of-strings.md

 Next, we make sure all the characters that have outgoing strings are connected, meaning you can travel between them, ensuring they form a single connected chain.
 If both these conditions are met, the strings can be arranged to form a circle.
 If not, it's impossible to do so.

+Take Example: `ac, ca, km, mk`

+Even though the in-degree equals the out-degree for all characters, the strings cannot form a circle because the graph is not connected — there are two separate cycles (ac → ca and km → mk).
+Thus, it is not possible to form a single circle with these strings.

 ```java
 class Solution {